What is a Construction Takeoff?

 Think about the amount of time you spend waiting in line at the local print shop to pick up plans and the cost to purchase $3-5 per page and 5-10 pages each time, you do the math it’s not cheap.
 And in most cases, you could be almost finished with the construction takeoff and well on your way through the estimating process and building your quote by the time you get back to your desk to pull out the highlighters all decreasing overhead costs.

 With digital takeoff software, you can simply upload the digital plans in PDF format and begin your construction takeoff immediately without the lost time spent picking up the printed plans or paying for them.
-In addition, on-screen takeoff software can save your common material items as single layered items or as multi-layered assemblies to further streamline the estimating process.
+In addition, cloud takeoff software can save your common material items as single layered items or as multi-layered assemblies to further streamline the estimating process.

 Imagine having several EMT conduit assemblies with different fittings for different applications and wire counts, so as you measure the conduit runs it automatically breaks down the materials in the appropriate quantities without the need to pull out a calculator.